-Resolution of these disputes may be settled internally or determined by filing a breach-of-contract claim.6 To prevail on a breach of contract claim, faculty will need to demonstrate: (1) the existence of a valid contract; (2) performance of the contract; (3) breach of the contract; and (4) resulting damages.
+Resolution of these disputes may be settled internally or determined by filing a breach-of-contract claim.
+To prevail in a breach-of-contract claim, faculty will need to demonstrate: (1) the existence of a valid contract; (2) performance of the contract; (3) breach of the contract; and (4) resulting damages.
 The question for a court is whether the terms contained in the faculty handbook become part of an employment contract.